mojombo/omniship/README.md

     # => true / false

-You can also track it if you don't know what provider it is (currently supports UPS, USPS, Landmark, and DHL Global Mail)
+You can also track it if you don't know what provider it is (currently supports UPS, USPS, Landmark, and DHL Global Mail[only if mailer_id configured and matches])

     trk = OmniShip.track('LTN64365934N1')